yongxingloo/windscangeo/docs/installation.md

 WindScanGEO can be installed via pip from PyPI.

-*because of [pytorch ](https://pytorch.org/)dependency, this package only works with python 3.10 and below*
+*because of [pytorch ](https://pytorch.org/)dependency, this package only works with python 3.10 and below.*

-    pip install windscangeo
+        Work in progress.
+The package doesn't work yet, expected to be released first week of July.

 (latest version : [0.0.1](https://pypi.org/project/PolarGeosAI/0.0.1/))